Ireland wreck England's record Grand Slam bid

 But France kept up the pressure and Chat eventually went over from close range before Lopez made the winning kick.

-Earlier, Scotland thrashed bottom side Italy 29-0 at Murrayfield.
+Earlier, Scotland thrashed bottom side Italy 29-0 at Murrayfield in coach Vern Cotter's final game in charge.